caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/mosaic/index.rst.txt

   *float*, *optional*, *default = 13.5*

-  If no continuum pb.fits are already in place, user needs to specify the dish diameter (in units of m) so that rudimentary primary beams can be created.
+  If 'pb_type' has been set to 'gaussian', user needs to specify the dish diameter (in units of m).